Chula Vista Truck Accident Lawyers

 The effects of driver fatigue include the following:

-- Microsleeping or very short periods of sleep, lasting a second to 30 seconds
+• Microsleeping or periods of sleep lasting from one second to 30 seconds.

 Distracted Driving

-Many truck drivers fight fatigue and boredom by using their phones.
-They would blast music from their devices or have videos on as background noise.
+Some truck drivers may resist fatigue and boredom by using their phones.
+They blast music from their devices or have videos on as background noise.
 Unfortunately, using a phone while driving takes their focus away from driving safely, reducing their reaction time to hazards.
 They might overcompensate and slam the brakes too hard or turn too sharply, all of which can lead to accidents on the road.

 According to the CDC, the three types of distracted driving are:

-- Cognitive – The mind is off driving, such as daydreaming.
+• Cognitive — The mind is off driving, such as in daydreaming.

-Because of the inherent dangers of distracted driving, California prohibits all drivers from using handheld devices while driving.
-Our Chula Vista attorneys for truck accidents can request an analysis of the driver’s phone to know whether they were using it at the time of the crash.
+Due to the inherent dangers of distracted driving, California prohibits all drivers from using handheld devices while driving.
+Our Chula Vista attorneys for truck accidents can request an analysis of the driver’s phone to determine whether they were using it at the time of the crash.

 Disobeying Traffic Rules